free things to do in New York City

 Discussion | Stories from Daughters of the Movement: With Gina Belafonte, Dominique Sharpton and Others

-The Moth is true stories, told live and without notes featuring Daughters of the Movement: Gina Belafonte (daughter of Harry Belafonte), Suzanne Kay (daughter of Diahann Carroll), Hasna Muhammad (daughter of Ossie Davis & Ruby Dee), and Dominique Sharpton (daughter of Al Sharpton).
+The Moth is true stories, told live and without notes featuring Daughters of the Movement: Gina Belafonte more (daughter of Harry Belafonte), Suzanne Kay (daughter of Diahann Carroll), Hasna Muhammad (daughter of Ossie Davis & Ruby Dee), and Dominique Sharpton (daughter of Al Sharpton).
 They represent a group of women who sat at the feet of those who were on the front lines of the Civil Rights Movement.
-They carry the oral history, cultural values and wisdom passed down to them by some of the revolutionary leaders who turned the tide of American history.
+They carry the oral history, cultural values and wisdom passed down to them by some of the revolutionary leaders who turned the tide of American history. less

 New York City, NY; NYC